 SIDENOTE: This post was originally published in August 2018.
 But we gave it an update in August 2019.

 If you have suddenly started seeing web pages that aim to notify you that your Mac has just been infected with malware and yo need to download a program, called Advanced Mac Cleaner.
 This program reportedly is one of those rogue antivirus programs for Mac that aim to display fake detections on your device with the main purpose of getting you to purchase the full version of the software by paying a lot of money.
 If you see the “Your Mac Might Be Infected” scam, we strongly suggest that you read this article thoroughly as it aims to show you how you can remove the “Your Mac Might Be Infected” scamming software and Advanced Mac Cleaner from your Mac.

-The Your Mac Might Be Infected scamming message cannot just start appearing on your Mac without any reason whatsoever.
-They are the result of either having to visit a website with a very low reputation or the more probable method is by having an unwnated app added t your mac.
-Such apps often aim to convince users that they are helpful programs, but in reality they come with a salty bonus – advertisements.
+The Your Mac Might Be Infected scam message cannot just start appearing on your Mac without any reason whatsoever.
+They are the result of either having to visit a website with a very low reputation or the more probable method is by having an unwanted app added t your mac.
+Such apps often aim to convince users that they are helpful programs, but in reality, they come with a salty bonus – advertisements.

-Your Mac Might Be Infected! – More Information
+Your Mac Might Be Infected Scam – More Information

 Naturally, similar to the “Your Mac Is Infected!
 Virus Found!” scam message, this scam also aims to do more than just be there and annoy you.
 The end goal is to get you to download a rogue program, known in the trade as Advanced Mac Cleaner.
 It appears somewhat like the image below shows: